How should you think about AI as an IT leader in 2025

 - Complex regulations: The EU AI Act isn’t easily comprehensible — about 70% of the companies find them to be too complex.

-European companies also seem to be investing less willingly in their IT teams.
-According to another report, larger firms in Europe spend 10% less on IT than those in the US and, what’s more, not enough IT leaders don’t see this as a concern.
-With stringent budget allocations to IT in general, it isn’t a surprise that a much smaller piece of the pie is shared for digital transformation initiatives such as AI.
+European companies also seem to be investing less willingly in their IT teams, especially when it comes to ai in IT and ai for IT.
+According to another report, larger firms in Europe spend 10% less on IT than their US counterparts, and not enough IT leaders see this as a concern.
+With strict budget allocations to IT in general, it’s not surprising that a much smaller share is dedicated to digital transformation initiatives like ai in tech and ai in IT industry projects.

-Smaller to medium-sized companies have slightly lost trust in AI whereas larger enterprises with over 5000 employees have reportedly started to trust AI more over the past year.
-Interestingly, trust was higher in companies where AI projects were initiated by IT teams as compared to those where AI projects were more of a C-suite undertaking.
-This could be because IT leaders have more of a responsibility to deliver business outcomes like ROI than anyone else on the team.
-It can be inferred from these statistics that larger organizations have more appetite for risk than smaller ones and rightfully so.
-This just goes to show that AI needs more space and patience for growth.
-Instant returns are a daydream for any new initiative and nothing substantial prevails without associated risks.
+Smaller to medium-sized companies have started to lose trust in ai in IT, while larger enterprises with over 5,000 employees have reportedly gained more trust in ai for IT over the past year.
+Interestingly, trust was higher in companies where ai in IT projects were initiated by IT teams rather than driven by the C-suite.
+This may be because IT leaders are more responsible for delivering business outcomes like ROI from ai in IT than anyone else.
+These statistics suggest that larger organizations have a greater appetite for risk with ai in IT industry initiatives than smaller ones, and rightfully so.
+It shows that ai in IT needs more space and patience to grow—instant returns are unrealistic for any new initiative, and nothing substantial happens without taking risks.

 This begs the question – what do you think about AI in IT?
 Do you think that: